tsgates/arch-wiki-markdown/wiki/Xbindkeys.md

 for doing this[4].

     #!/bin/sh
-    echo 'KeyStrRelease Super_L KeyStrRelease minus' | xmacroplay :0;
+    echo 'KeyStrRelease Super_L KeyStrRelease minus'
-    xmodmap -e 'remove Mod4 = Super_L';
-    echo 'KeyStrPress XF86AudioLowerVolume KeyStrRelease XF86AudioLowerVolume' | xmacroplay :0;
-    xmodmap -e 'add Mod4 = Super_L';

-This works for calling XF86AudioLowerVolume once (assuming you're using Super-minus), but repeatedly calling it without releasing the Super key (like tapping on a volume button) doesn't work.
-If you'd like it to work that way, add the following line to the bottom of the script.
+This works for calling XF86AudioLowerVolume once (assuming you are using Super+minus), but repeatedly calling it without releasing the Super key (like tapping on a volume button) does not work.
+If you would like it to work that way, add the following line to the bottom of the script.

     echo 'KeyStrPress Super_L' | xmacroplay :0